zwartemees/KLP-Lame-Keycaps/README.md

 ## What keycaps do I need for my keyboard?

-First, you should pick Choc or MX stem variant.
+First, you should pick Choc or MX stem with normal or choc spacing.
 Then, for keycap set there are some variants that depends entirely of your choice.

-For corne-like keyboards with 36-keys I use:

-- 20 Saddle Tilted (for top and bottom rows)
-- 16 Saddle (10 for home row + 6 for thumbs)

-or

-- 20 Normal Tilted (for top and bottom rows)
-- 10 Normal (for home row)
-- 6 Thumb
+MX with choc spacing only has homing and normal variants

 ## How to print?